kinow/autosubmit/docs/source/usage.rst

 This will create a platform named "new_platform".
 The options specified are all mandatory:

 * TYPE: queue type for the platform.
-Options supported are PBS, SGE, PS, LSF, ecaccess and SLURM
+Options supported are PBS, SGE, PS, LSF, ecaccess and SLURM and also the options supported by saga-python library.

 * HOST: hostname of the platform